Deepcryptodive/aave-data-service/README.md

-# Data Service for Aave v3 Protocol BOS Component
+# Data Service for Aave v3 Protocol BOS Components

 This service aggregates data from the Aave v3 Protocol across multiple chains, providing a crucial link between the [Aave lending market](https://github.com/aave) and applications that wish to utilize its data.